What Is the Role of Technical Analysis in Intraday Trading?

 Key Tools and Techniques in Technical Analysis

-To effectively employ technical analysis in intraday trading, traders use a range of tools and techniques.
-Here are some of the most commonly used ones:
+To effectively employ technical analysis in intraday trading, traders use a range of essential market analysis tools.

 Price Charts